-The Mediaeval Baebes are not only unique, but they have a long standing connection to Sussex’s own Loxwood Joust where you may have been lucky enough to see them perform.
-And this Christmas they are performing at St Mary’s Church Horsham on the 20th December as part of their national 25th anniversary Christmas tour.
+The Mediaeval Baebes are not only unique, but they have a long-standing connection to Sussex’s own Loxwood Joust where you may have been lucky enough to see them perform.
+And this Christmas they are performing at St Mary’s Church Horsham on the 20th December as part of their national Christmas tour.

 If you haven’t come across the Mediaeval Baebes before, their music can be described as an experience like no other!
 They formed in 1996, and their first gig was in a derelict church.
 They handed out flyers and lit the way with tea lights.
 Gig goers had to climb through a hole in the fence to get there.